-16. Grammar mistakes: If the question contains some spelling, grammar or orthographic errors, it should resolve as if it didn't contain those errors, as long as the meaning of the question is still clear.
+16. Grammar mistakes: If the market contains some grammar or orthographic errors, it should resolve as if it didn't contain those errors, as long as the meaning of the question is still clear.

 Example: "Will Donald Treump win the US presidential election?" should resolve in the same manner as "Will Donald Trump win the US presidential election?".